 Today we will discuss about (BFWP) boiler feed water pump working principle and operation of a boiler feed water pump.
-The boiler feed pump function is to supply pressurized feed water to the boilers maintain the water inventory at various operating loads.
+The boiler feed pump function is to supply pressurized feed water to the boilers to maintain the water inventory at various operating loads.
 Boiler feed water pumps are commonly centrifugal pumps.
 To ensure a high enough head and pressure, Boiler feed Pumps have been arranged in series (multistage pumps).
 A feedwater pump is most often driven by an electric motor for energy efficiency.
 Often two steam turbine-driven (turbo pump) and two electric feedwater pumps are used.

-To ensure adequate feedwater flow a boiler must have at all times a slightly higher capacity for feedwater than for steam generation capacity of boiler.
-This pump is fitted with mechanical seal or labyrinth glands to prevent leakage along the shaft and a balance piston to achieve hydraulic balance and balancing line from first stage to last stage to accumulate the thrust in feed water pump.
+To ensure adequate feedwater flow a boiler must have at all times a slightly higher capacity for feedwater than for the steam generation capacity of the boiler.
+This pump is fitted with a mechanical seal or labyrinth glands to prevent leakage along the shaft and a balance piston to achieve hydraulic balance and a balancing line from the first stage to the last stage to accumulate the thrust in the feed water pump.
 The pump body consists of a double casing with a radially split inner casing held together with long bolts.
 Labyrinth glands or mechanical seals are fitted to prevent the leakage of hot feed water outwards along the shaft sleeves.
 Condensate from the condensate pump discharge is piped into the control portion of the gland where it is directed inward along the shaft to the balance chamber and then out again and back to the condenser.
-The pump utilizes fully shrouded impellers and volute casings The materials of the impellers, shaft and volute passageways are stainless steel to reduce corrosion.
+The pump utilizes fully shrouded impellers and volute casings The materials of the impellers, shaft, and volute passageways are stainless steel to reduce corrosion.

 Start-up of BFWP boiler feed water pump